Best Online Accelerated Computer Science Degree Programs

 Internet Security

-Learn how to protect sensitive data on the internet with an internet security focus.
+Learn how to protect sensitive internet data with an internet security focus.
 You'll study cybersecurity, information assurance, and internet security infrastructure.
 After graduation, you can use your knowledge of VPNs, intrusion detection methods, and firewalls to work as an information security analyst.

 Internet security is a great option if you're interested in web development careers, including as a back-end developer.